CardeaVic/Cardeavic/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Cardea, please send an e-mail to Subodh Sharma via [sd.n.vats@gmail.com](mailto:sd.n.vats@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Cardea Application is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).